-"Yes, pooping is super important, but remember it's just one small part of your child's life, and try not to hyper-focus on it," recommends psychologist Amanda Arthur-Stanley.
+"Yes, pooping is super important, but remember it's just one small part of your child's life, and try not to hyper-focus on it," recommends psychologist Amanda Arthur-Stanley, Ph.D., who offers guidance in Frustration, Guilt, and Family Tension, on pages 139-142.

-Try to look at the bigger picture, advises Dr. Arthur-Stanley.
+Try to look at the bigger picture, advises Dr. Arthur-Stanley, whose private practice specializes in enuresis and encopresis.
 "Your child is a whole person, with thoughts, feelings, and ideas that have nothing to do with stool withholding or bedwetting.
 Kids with these conditions feel so much shame and embarrassment, so offer your child empathy, not, 'Yeah, yeah, let's get to the problem-solving' but offer genuine compassion."